-As noted earlier, the AIA for Rio Vista Airport is located within the AIA for the Travis AFB LUCP, and, as such, additional requirements found in that document apply.
-Refer to the Travis AFB LUCP where noted in this document.
+As discussed earlier, the AIA for Rio Vista Airport is located within the AIA for Travis AFB.
+Accordingly, the policies included in the Travis AFB LUCP are applicable to areas around Rio Vista Airport.
+Where noted in this ALUCP, the reader should refer to the Travis AFB LUCP.